Low-Residue Diet Plan

 3. Good before Colonoscopy or Bowel Surgery

 Your healthcare provider recommends you stay on a liquid diet before the bowel surgery or colonoscopy.
-It is the standard procedure to follow before this type of special surgery.
+It is the standard procedure to follow before this type of unique surgery.
 You will be asked to follow the low-residue diet for a week.
 It is recommended because, during the surgery, your bowel will be empty, which makes the surgery faster and with positive results.

 4. Good for Those Who are on a Liquid Diet